ahmed-alqazzaz/Email-Cloning/readme.md

 <div align="center">

-# Yahoo Mail Cloner
+# Email Cloner
 </div>
 <div align="center">
 <p>

-selenium based solution to check whether yahoo mail address is clonable or not, then check if it's linked to a facebook account either by directly typing the email or composing a set of most of the possible emails and respectively checking if anyone of them is clonable
+Selenium based solution to check whether hotmail/yahoo mail address is clonable or not, then check if it's linked to a facebook account either by directly typing the email or composing a set of most of the possible emails and respectively checking if anyone of them is clonable

 </p>
 </div>